 Data from Nielsen shows that a salesperson is four times more likely to close a sale to a referred lead as opposed to a cold lead.
 That means you can generate four times as many sales if you focus on getting referrals than if you spent that time cold calling.
 That's a huge opportunity to increase sales (and do less cold calling).
 Fortunately, there are opportunities for referrals all around you.

 Your own customers are the easiest and friendliest referral source.
 In fact, if you treat them right, they may well go out and do some selling for you.
 That's when you get those wonderful windfall calls from someone's co-worker or uncle saying, “I hear you sell the best widgets in town.
 I'd like to buy 40 of them.”

 Don't wait for your customers to do all the work for you—pick up the phone and ask for the referral, or send them a referral request letter.
 It's a good idea anyway to check in with your customers a few weeks or months after the sale.
 You can ask them how they're enjoying the product, find out if they have any questions, and then pop the question: "Who else do you know who can benefit from this product, as you have?"

 Just after you've closed a sale with someone is the best time to get referrals from them because they're excited about their new purchase.
 Some salespeople are nervous about asking for referrals at this point because they just want to get out of there in case the prospect changes their mind.
-Unless you've used high-pressure tactics to intimidate someone into buying (don't do this) your new customer is probably thrilled and enthusiastic.
-Hit them up for a referral right away, while their energy and excitement is at its peak.
+Unless you've used high-pressure tactics to intimidate someone into buying (don't do this), your new customer is probably thrilled and enthusiastic.
+Hit them up for a referral right away, while their energy and excitement are at their peak.